Aadiv1999/reconstruct_3D/README.md

 The file **3D_Reconstruction.ipynb** consists the complete implementation of the project.

-The outputs are saved in .pcd file format which is then visualized using MATLAB.
+The output point clouds are saved in .pcd file format which is then visualized using MATLAB.

 # Outputs
 **Disparity**